RespiraWorks/Ventilator/manufacturing/README.md

   [filter panel](internals/filter_panel).

 There are also various 3d printed components throughout the sub-assemblies.
 They will not be listed here explicitly.
-Familiarize yourself with the entire hierarchy of assemblies before proceeding.
+Familiarize yourself with the entire hierarchy of assemblies and print what is needed ahead of time.

 ### Order of assembly: